artrendex/Playform-docs/use-cases/ai-headshots.md

 ## Step-by-Step Guide

 ### Step 1: Access the Tool
-- Visit the [Playform Website](https://www.playform.io/refaceit?utm_source=github_docs) to learn more about the Re-FaceIt AI Photo app.
-- Log in or create a free account at [create.playform.io](https://create.playform.io/login?utm_source=github_docs).
+- Log in or create a free account at [create.playform.io](https://create.playform.io).

 ### Step 2: Start a New Project
-- Select **Re-FaceIt AI Photo** from the available apps on your Playform dashboard.
+- Create a Project and select **Re-FaceIt AI Photo** from the available apps on your Playform dashboard.

 ### Step 3: Upload Your Photo
 - Upload a clear, front-facing photo of yourself.